wattwisegames/wattwise.games/content/_index.md

 ### How do I join?

 Join one of our online communities to get the latest news, discuss game ideas, find collaborators, and more.
-We'll be running the jam via itch.io, but we're not ready to open the itch jam just yet.
-Join us on [Discord](https://discord.gg/CCf27aJbYw) or [IRC](ircs://irc.libera.chat/#wattwise.games) to get involved.
+Join us on [Itch.io](https://itch.io/jam/watt-wise-game-jam) and [Discord](https://discord.gg/CCf27aJbYw) or [IRC](ircs://irc.libera.chat/#wattwise.games) to get involved.

 ### Can teams participate, or only solo game developers?